vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 Desika has profusely quoted from the hymns of the mystic Alwars to show the ways of post-prapatti-duties in this section.
 It bec...nes established from all these that a prapanna will lead a supremely devoted life that is always full of divine consciousness and devotes his period of stay here to the loving service of Paramatman.

-Other post-prapatti-duties that are pointed out in this section by Desika, may be sunmarised as below: 1.
-A prapanna should approach his preceptors and gain
+Other post-prapatti-duties that are pointed out in this section by Desika, may be sunmarised as below:

-enlightenment as regards the truths that he has not
+1. A prapanna should approach his preceptors and gain enlightenment as regards the truths that he has not known.

-Uttarakrityadhikara

-167

-known.
 He should not be indifferent or disinterested in gaining such knowledge on the pretext that he is a kritakritya.
-It is ordained that at any state of life, even in his last stage of life, one should seek knowledge of

-Paramatman and devotion towards His fect.
-2. A prapanna should seek the company of pious and
+It is ordained that at any state of life, even in his last stage of life, one should seek knowledge of Paramatman and devotion towards His fect.

-godly people, who are well established in divine experience and devotion to Lord.
-The very glances of
+2. A prapanna should seek the company of pious and godly people, who are well established in divine experience and devotion to Lord.
+The very glances of such pious people purify all sins.

-such pious people purify all sins.
-3. A prapanna is ordained to perform the duties of his

-station in life i.e. varnashrama-dharma, sincerely
+3. A prapanna is ordained to perform the duties of his station in life i.e. varnashrama-dharma, sincerely according to his ability.

-according to his ability.
-4. A prapanna should be very careful regarding his

-conduct in this world.
+4. A prapanna should be very careful regarding his conduct in this world.
 Never should he think of himself as superior to others.
 He should be always humble in his attitude and should consider himself as lowest of the low.
 He should not also think of others as inferiors full of defects.
 He should tread his path in this world very carefully, being divested of 'ahankara' and 'mamakara' on account of his attainments.
 A prapanna should always remember his 'akinchanatva' or utter helplessness though he has gained his salvation by the grace of the Lord.
 He must always reflect on the following lines -

 अहमसम्यपराधानां आलयोऽकिञ्चनोऽगतिः